 2016 also saw the addition of Burlington Primary Care, since re-named the South End Health Center, and GoodHEALTH Internal Medicine to the CHCB family, increasing the number of patients served to over 34,000 community members.

-Throughout 2016, CHCB worked closely with community partners to bring their expertise in intensive case management and health services to Harbor Place, a transitional housing complex, as well as Beacon Apartments, a new permanent housing program for Burlington’s most chronically homeless individuals.
+Throughout the year, CHCB continued working with community partners on transitional and permanent housing programs at Harbor Place and Beacon Apartments.
 November of 2016 marked the opening of a new low-barrier Winter Warming Shelter in Burlington to provide a safe space and care management for the local homeless population.
 This model was designed to engage with guests and develop the trusting relationships and connections to long-term services needed to lift them permanently out of homelessness.

 Winooski Family Health joined CHCB as our eighth location in May, 2017.
 Located in our Medically Underserved Area, this partnership extends the Federally Qualified Health Center services to their patient base while uniting our already-aligned missions of care.

 CHCB’s story is one of continued growth, but the pace of that growth has accelerated rapidly as community need continues to grow and as community members and partners look to us to do what we do best – provide affordable, quality health care to all who need it, regardless of financial status or life circumstance.
 Together with our community, we look forward to many more decades of careful stewardship of our remarkable mission.